waldronlab/data-science-seminar/README.md

 ## Current activities

-During October 16 2019 - Feb 5 2020, we will read an advance online copy of the new book [Causal Inference: What If][1] by Miguel Hernán and James Robins, scheduled to be released by Chapman & Hall/CRC in 2020.
+During October 16 2019 - Feb 5 2020, we will read an advance online copy of the new book [Causal Inference: What If] by Miguel Hernán and James Robins, scheduled to be released by Chapman & Hall/CRC in 2020.
 See the [schedule wiki](https://github.com/waldronlab/data-science-seminar/wiki) for the schedule of presentations.

 ## About us